How to Decorate Art Deco

 Popular motifs from the later Art Deco era are:

-• horizontal emphasis
+- horizontal emphasis

-• curving and cylindrical forms
+- curving and cylindrical forms

-• long horizontal lines
+- long horizontal lines

-• rounded edges
+- rounded edges

-• corner windows
+- corner windows

-• glass block walls
+- glass block walls

-• mirrored panels
+- mirrored panels

-• nautical elements and references to the sea
+- nautical elements and references to the sea

-• heavy use of white and light blues in architecture
+- heavy use of white and light blues in architecture

 The Art Deco Revival of the 2020s

-The Art Deco of the roaring 20s was an extremely exciting period, but let’s not forget that it also witnessed a period of political unrest, the great depression and even a global pandemic.
+The Art Deco of the roaring 20s was an extremely exciting period.
+But let’s not forget that it also witnessed a period of political unrest, the great depression and even a global pandemic.
 I’m sure the similarities aren’t lost on any of us…

-It’s exciting to see this style being re-interpreted in a new way, the way it’s being mixed with other styles, and it will be interesting to see what it might evolve into!
+Anyways, all of these ideas aside, it’s exciting to see this style being re-interpreted in a new way, the way it’s being mixed with other styles, and it will be interesting to see what it might evolve into!

-Art deco Interior Design elements
+How To Decorate with Art deco Interior Design elements

 Art Deco hues are vibrant and dramatic and the effect of statement-making colors throughout the Art Deco period was based on saturation, depth, contrast, and bold statements.